-Endowment contributions and restricted investment revenue earned for re-endowment, if any, are recognized as direct increases in net assets in the period in which they are received or earned.
+Endowment contributions and restricted investment income earned for re-endowment, if any, are recognized as direct increases in net assets in the fiscal period in which they are received or earned.
 Investment income earned for distribution is deferred and is recognized as revenue in the fiscal period in which the required expenses are incurred.

-Unrestricted investment revenue is recognized in operations as it is earned with the passage of time or as fair value changes occur for those investments carried at fair value.
+Unrestricted investment income is recognized in operations as it is earned with the passage of time or as fair value changes occur for those investments carried at fair value.

-Other revenue, including conference revenue, is recognized in operations as the services are rendered and/or the event takes place, as appropriate.
+Other revenue, including fundraising events and conference revenue, is recognized in operations as the services are rendered and/or the event takes place, as appropriate.

-Because of the uncertainty of the collectibility of pledges, the organization recognizes pledges as donation revenue in the year received.
+Due to the uncertainty of the collectibility of pledges, the organization recognizes pledges as revenue in the year received.